Search

 ב''ה

 If you’re a Gentile who’s observant of Torah’s Seven Noahide Commandments, you may be interested in lighting Hanukkah candles.
-If so, you can very easily buy or make a menorah lamp.
-All that’s needed is a sturdy base with holders for 8+1 candles.
-(The ninth candle is added, offset from the rest, which is used to light the main candles).
-Your intention for doing this shouldn’t be to fulfill the Rabbinical commandment, which is only for Jews, Rather, it should be for the practical objective to publicize the One G-d’s open miracles.
+If so, you can very easily buy or make a Hanukkah menorah lamp (see below).
+Your intention for doing this should not be to fulfill the Rabbinical commandment, which is only for Jews.
+Rather, it should achieve the practical objective of publicizing the One G-d’s open miracles.

 G-d’s miracles were seen in His physical and spiritual redemption of the Jews who were oppressed by the Greek empire.
-This happened in Judea in the second century BCE.
-Publicizing these miracles can be done by safely (!) lighting the Hanukkah candles in a place like a window sill.
-They should be able to be seen at night by people who are walking or driving by.
+This happened in Judea in the second century B.C.E.
+Publicizing these miracles can be done by safely (!) lighting the Hanukkah candles in a place like a window sill, where they can be seen at night by people who are walking or driving by.
 This publicizing can also be done by speaking about this message to your family and other people.
 The objective is to educate and remind them about the truth and greatness of the One G-d.

 “We praise You, G-d, for the miracles, for the redemption, for the mighty deeds, for the saving acts, and for the wonders which You performed in those days, at this time: In the days of Matisyahu, the son of Yochanan the High Priest, the Hasmonean and his sons, the wicked Hellenic government rose up against the people of Israel to make them forget Your Torah and violate the decrees of Your will.
 But You, in Your abounding mercies, stood by them in the time of their distress.